Under the Tuscan Clouds (With My British Bestie)

 It was six years ago this month I met my English friend, Rachael.
-We were both on a cooking tour in South India, and both traveling alone.
+We were both traveling alone on a cooking tour in South India, which was pretty cool to begin with.
 It took all of ten minutes to learn we had so much in common, and would get along great.
 Since then, we’ve met somewhere in the world at least once a year, and every time the trip is centered around food.
 Rachael is a country girl from Suffolk, England and she is one of the best cooks and wine experts I’ve ever met.
-When we cook together it’s like a symphony, in that we work together in perfect harmony (and often we sing together as if we’re opera stars).
-Her hilarious British humor keeps me in stitches all the time, so much that I have a file in my cell phone called “Rachael sayings”.
+When we cook together it’s like a symphony (and often we sing together as if we’re opera stars).
+Her British humor keeps me in stitches all the time, so much that I have a file in my cell phone called “Rachael sayings.”

 We met in Rome and stayed at the Grand Minerve Hotel just behind the Pantheon, and the location was fantastic for all the things we planned to see.
-We had been together in Rome a couple years ago, and done a lot of the touristy things, but we still had to see the Colosseum at night, the Trevi Fountain in the morning, and eat dinner at Harry’s Bar.
+We had been together in Rome a couple years ago, and done a lot of the touristy things, but we still had to see the Colosseum at night, the Trevi Fountain in the morning, and eat dinner at Harry’s Bar (which gained worldwide renown after it appeared in Federico Fellini's film La Dolce Vita).
 We shopped at Campo dei Fiori where my favorite vendors acted like their long lost sister had arrived when they saw me.
 It was a great display of affection, and Rachael was quite impressed.
 We bought Sicilian almonds, pistachios, sun-dried tomatoes, dried herb seasonings, and jars of truffles.
 We had promised each other we wouldn’t buy much, but the charm won us over and we lugged our shopping bags back to the hotel room in wonder of how we would get it all home.
 I do this every time I go to Rome (and never regret it).

-We took a train to our “Tuscan holiday destination” in Cortona, a small city that sits high on Mount Sant-Egidio overlooking rolling hills and Lake Trasimeno.
+After getting Rome out of our systems, we took a train to our “Tuscan holiday destination” in Cortona, a small city that sits high on Mount Sant-Egidio overlooking rolling hills and Lake Trasimeno.
 The medieval and Renaissance architecture is beautiful, and the narrow streets will take you to many viewing points overlooking the valleys.
-When we arrived to the train station, we met our taxi driver, Francesco who took us to the Cortona Resort and Spa where our huge room awaited us.
+When we arrived to the train station, we met our taxi driver, Francesco, who took us to the Cortona Resort and Spa where our huge room awaited us.
 We couldn’t wait to unpack and set up camp!
 The grounds were immaculate and overlooked a beautiful Tuscan valley.
-There was a heated pool, spa, friendly staff, and can you believe it was High Tea Time in the parlor?
-We were starving, of course, so we did our best to eat as many tea cakes and butter cookies without looking too desperate.
-Dinner in the restaurant was delicious, and the waitstaff didn’t seem to mind at all when we giggled our way through dinner (did I mention Rachael is hilarious?)
-The tagliatelle pasta with butter and shaved truffles was so good we nearly licked the bowl.
+There was a heated pool, spa, friendly staff, and High Tea Time in the parlor!
+It was so cool.